toucansites/website/src/contents/docs/01-installation/01-macos/index.md

 cd toucan
 make install

-# The installation process now internally calls sudo for certain steps—you will likely be prompted to enter your system password.
+# The installation process now internally calls sudo to copy the necessary Toucan binaries to the /usr/local/bin folder.

 #If you encounter permission issues during installation, it’s possible that the install-toucan.sh script is not marked as executable.
 Fix this by running:
 ./scripts/run-chmod.sh